C4Q/AC-Android/cohort_5.4/unit_01/01_13_Anonymous_Classes.md

 class org.pursuit.Main$1
 ```

 So, that's unusual.
 Since the variable `apple02` is of type `Apple`, we'd expect the output to be `class org.pursuit.Main$1`, but it's not.
 It has a class type of `Main$1`.
-This is because at runtime, since it is no longer the same as a typical instance of type `Apple`, and we're instantiating it in the `Main` class, it is now an unnamed class instance within the `Main` class - called `$1`.
+This is because at runtime, since it is no longer the same as a typical instance of type `Apple`, and we're instantiating it in the `Main` class, it is now an unnamed class instance within the `Main` class that inherits from `Apple` - called `$1`.
 If we made other anonymous classes, they would be named `$2, $3, $4`, etc...

 So, let's override the method `iAmAnApple` to print something else: